PyYel/pylml/README.md

 ## Content

-The neural networks implementations.
-These are grouped by types and tasks.
+The content of pylml.
+Unless specified diferently, all the modules may be directly imported into Python code as libraries.

-- **CNN (Convolutional Neural Networks)**
+### CNN (Convolutional Neural Networks)

 |Source model|PyYel model|Task|Status|
 |------------|-----------|----|------|